LINKS (Austria): Political positions

-Links describes itself as an anti-capitalist, anti-racist, feminist and solidary political force.
-LINKS advocates a reduction in working hours to 30 hours per week, a minimum wage of 1,950 euros net (27,842 net per year) and "unconditional livelihood security of 1,500 euros for all Viennese - regardless of whether they are unemployed, part-time or work in the household".
+LINKS describes itself as an anti-capitalist, anti-racist, feminist and solidary political force.
+LINKS advocates a reduction in working hours to 30 hours per week, a minimum wage of 1,950 euros net (27,842 net per year) and "unconditional livelihood security of 1,500 euros for all Viennese – regardless of whether they are unemployed, part-time or work in the household".
 For around 30 percent of the Viennese population without Austrian citizenship, LINKS calls for a "right to vote for everyone after one year of residence".
-In order to “finance the exit from oil and gas and net zero greenhouse gas emissions by 2030”, Links demands a “climate tax for all companies based in Vienna based on the subway tax model”.
+In order to “finance the exit from oil and gas and net zero greenhouse gas emissions by 2030”, LINKS demands a “climate tax for all companies based in Vienna based on the subway tax model”.

 Participation in the 2020 Viennese election

-Links ran for the first time in the Vienna district and municipal council elections on October 11, 2020.
+LINKS ran for the first time in the Vienna district and municipal council elections on October 11, 2020.
 The top candidate from the left for the Vienna municipal council election 2020 was legal advisor Anna Svec.
 Together with Angelika Adensamer (2nd place) and Can Gülcü (3rd place), she formed the top trio for the municipal council level.
-The list in the Wieden district was headed by District Councilor Amela Mirković, who left the Vienna Greens in February 2020 and switched to Links.
-The five district councilors of the electoral alliance Vienna differently elected in 2015 - Josef Iraschko (Leopoldstadt), Susanne Empacher (Landstraße), Wolf-Goetz Jurjans (Margareten), Didi Zach (Rudolfsheim-Fünfhaus) and Fritz Fink (Ottakring) - ran for candidates in their respective Districts on the first list position from links.
-The list in the Floridsdorf district was headed by the well-known health expert and former SPÖ politician Christoph Baumgärtel, who previously headed an SPÖ section in Floridsdorf, then made Langenzersdorf known throughout Austria, left the SPÖ in December 2019 and became a founding member of LINKS in January heard.
+The list in the Wieden district was headed by District Councilor Amela Mirković, who had left the Vienna Greens in February 2020 and switched to LINKS.
+The five district councilors of the electoral alliance Vienna differently elected in 2015 – Josef Iraschko (Leopoldstadt), Susanne Empacher (Landstraße), Wolf-Goetz Jurjans (Margareten), Didi Zach (Rudolfsheim-Fünfhaus) and Fritz Fink (Ottakring) – ran for candidates in their respective districts on the first list position for LINKS.
+The list in the Floridsdorf district was headed by the well-known health expert and former SPÖ politician Christoph Baumgärtel, who previously had headed an SPÖ section in Floridsdorf, then had made Langenzersdorf known throughout Austria before leaving the SPÖ in December 2019 and becoming a founding member of LINKS in January 2020.

-While the entry into the municipal council failed with a result of 14,919 votes or 2.06%, a total of 23 seats were achieved in the district representative elections in 15 districts.
+While the entry into the municipal council failed with a result of 14,919 votes or 2.06%, a total of 23 seats were achieved in the district representative elections in 15 districts; Floridsdorf was not among them.